 Doing It All on Your Own

 Investing in commercial real estate is much different from buying a house.
-There are about 3 million active real estate licensees in the U.S., according to the National Association of Realtors (NAR), mainly because pretty much anyone can get a residential real estate license to buy or sell a house.
+There are about 3 million active real estate licensees in the U.S., according to the National Association of Realtors (NAR).
+This can be a result of pretty much anyone being able to obtain a residential real estate license to buy or sell a house.

-To be fair, there are some outstanding residential real estate agents that know how to network and find the best deals.
-But the fact is the MLS provides every piece of market and sales data buyers and sellers need to know, which greatly reduces the need for an experienced residential agent.
+To be fair, there are some outstanding residential real estate agents.
+Especially those that know how to network and find the best deals.
+But the fact is the MLS provides every piece of market and sales data buyers and sellers need to know.
+In which case greatly reduces the need for an experienced residential agent.

 Commercial real estate is completely different.
-Experienced CRE investors never try to fly solo and do everything on their own, because oftentimes the most profitable commercial real estate opportunities are the ones that aren’t being marketed to the general public.
+Experienced CRE investors never try to fly solo and do everything on their own.
+Oftentimes the most profitable commercial real estate opportunities are the ones that aren’t being marketed to the general public.

-Successful commercial real estate firms have proven experience putting together private equity real estate investments that are accessible, well-managed, and aligned with the long-term goals of the investor.
+Successful commercial real estate firms have proven experience putting together private equity real estate investments.
+These investments are often accessible, well-managed, and aligned with the long-term goals of the investor.

-Some brokerages work with investors who are comfortable with the higher-risk strategy of putting money into underperforming assets such as retail centers and office buildings.
+Some brokerages work with investors who are comfortable with the higher-risk.
+Those investors who are willing to put money into underperforming assets such as retail centers and office buildings.

 Looking to get started in commercial real estate?
 Contact Smartland to learn more about where you can invest.